sanyaade/Spark-1/README.md

 If you have all three of these then you can build Spark with the following commands.

- * Combine source files, compress and validate with JSHint - `make`
+ * Combine source files, compress and validate - `make`
- * Combine source files and validate with JSHint - `make develop`
+ * Combine source files and validate - `make develop`
- * Just validate the already present `spark.js` - `make validate`
+ * Just validate the already present files - `make validate`

 ## Licences